japila-books/apache-spark-internals/docs/rdd/ReliableCheckpointRDD.md

 writeRDDToCheckpointDirectory...FIXME

-writeRDDToCheckpointDirectory is used when ReliableRDDCheckpointData is requested to xref:rdd:ReliableRDDCheckpointData.adoc#doCheckpoint[doCheckpoint].
+writeRDDToCheckpointDirectory is used when ReliableRDDCheckpointData is requested to rdd:ReliableRDDCheckpointData.md#doCheckpoint[doCheckpoint].

 == [[writePartitionerToCheckpointDir]] Writing Partitioner to Checkpoint Directory